GorgonzolaRex/wizardry-daphne-guide/docs/events/battlefront/season-1/battlefront-season-1.md

 ## League Matches

-!!! warning "Details for each match will be forthcoming."
+!!! warning "Details for each match will be forthcoming.
+These entries are placeholders."

 ### Aspirant

 ??? danger "Match 1"

 ### Adept

 ??? danger "Match 1"

 ### Elite

 ??? danger "Match 1"

 ### Hero

 ??? danger "Match 1"